KineticTenshi/PC-Fantasy/README.md

 ---

-## 💬 Notes
+## Notes

 - This is a personal project focused on gameplay logic and UI building with `tkinter`.
 - While simple in appearance, mechanics around **buff stacking**, **amplification**, and **team composition** offer strategic depth.
 - Contributions, suggestions or bug reports are welcome.

----

-## 🛠️ Author

-Created by Eric.
-For questions or feedback, feel free to open an issue.
+- For questions or feedback, feel free to open an issue.

 ---